 Parish Council Vacancy

-Following the resignation of Malcolm Hogg Nether Stowey Parish Council currently has a vacancy for a Parish Councillor.
-The Parish Council will consider candidates for co-option at the Parish Council meeting on Monday 10 April.
+Following the resignation of Colin Penny, Nether Stowey Parish Council currently has a vacancy for a Parish Councillor.
+The Parish Council will consider candidates for co-option at the Parish Council meeting on Monday 10 September.

 If you care about Nether Stowey, want to help shape its future and are willing to give time to work for the community please read below to find out more about becoming a Parish Councillor.
 You can get the application form from the link below: